DrRoad/ellisp.github.io/_posts/2017-07-09-oz-polls-revisited.md

 > When there was good news for Mitt Romney, more Republicans opted to respond to the poll; when Obama was riding high, Democrats were more likely to respond.

-In the case of the 2007 Australian election, it seems likely (for example) that there was a surge of enthusiasm when Mark Latham was replaced with Kevin Rudd as leader of the ALP; and that this would have translated into over-estimates of people's likelihood of actually voting for  the ALP, with ALP voters perhaps relishing the chance of telling a pollster what they think.
+In the case of the 2007 Australian election, it seems likely (for example) that there was a surge of enthusiasm when <del>Mark Latham</del>Kim Beazley was replaced with Kevin Rudd as leader of the ALP; and that this would have translated into over-estimates of people's likelihood of actually voting for  the ALP, with ALP voters perhaps relishing the chance of telling a pollster what they think.

 Voter turnout isn't as the source of randomness in Australia (which has compulsory voting) as other jurisdictions, but it is easy to see many sources of survey error other than the simple sampling error usually reported.
 This problem is simply ignored in my model of a fortnight ago - neither the systematic bias of the house effects nor the sampling errors from the standard way of calculating them from polls leaves any way for this extra variance to feature in the model.